IBM-Cloud/docs/admin/softlayerlink.md

 You can gain *Insights and Cognitive* knowledge by calling Watson APIs from your apps in SoftLayer to make them more personalized.
 Or, use *Data and Analytics* services to tap into high performance analytics for your apps.
 Or, choose database-as-a-service where you can leave the management to {{site.data.keyword.Bluemix_notm}}.

 Modernize your application development by using containers with services like {{site.data.keyword.activedeployshort}} and {{site.data.keyword.deliverypipeline}}.
-You can then use the {{site.data.keyword.vpn_short}} service to tunnel back to SoftLayer to connect your container in a private network to the SoftLayer private network.
+You can then use the {{site.data.keyword.vpn_short}} service to communicate with SoftLayer to connect your container in a private network to the SoftLayer private network.
 All of the usage charges of the compute resources and services are reflected in your {{site.data.keyword.Bluemix_notm}} bill.

 ### API-based {{site.data.keyword.Bluemix_notm}} services
 Not all {{site.data.keyword.Bluemix_notm}} services can be used with SoftLayer.
 The following services can be set up to run with your application code: